Chipmaker Altera, U.S. IRS fight in cross-border tax case

-WASHINGTON, July 24 Altera Corp and the Internal Revenue Service are battling in U.S. Tax Court over the semiconductor maker's handling of employee stock-based compensation and a unit in the low-tax Cayman Islands.
+WASHINGTON Altera Corp ALTR.O and the Internal Revenue Service are battling in U.S. Tax Court over the semiconductor maker's handling of employee stock-based compensation and a unit in the low-tax Cayman Islands.

 The dispute centers on "transfer pricing," or how multinational companies allocate assets and money globally with the goal of reducing their tax bills.
 Other tech companies will be watching the Altera case, lawyers said.